strengthening Canadian leadership in global nutrition

 • Definition: when a child is too short for his/her age.

-• Progress: among children under five years of age, the global stunting prevalence declined from 26.3 % in 2012 to 22.3 % in 2022.
-It is projected that 19.5 % of all children under five will be stunted in 2030 – which is still far from the 13.5% global target.
+• Progress: among children under five years of age, the global stunting prevalence declined from 33.1% in 2000 to 23.3 % in 2024.
+It is projected that 19.5 % of all children under five will be stunted in 2030 – which is still far from the 13.5% global target (or 40% reduction of cases).
+In Africa, stunting cases have actually increased in the past 12 years.

 • Annual cost of inaction: